AlfonsoG-dev/thesis-demo/README.md

 # Degree thesis application DEMO.
 - This is a front-end only demo.
 - You have limited functionality available to test and try the application.
-- In this demo the authentication system is overlook.

 ----